Akankshadevloper/LibraryManagmentSystem/README.md

 # Library Management System

-**Introduction
-This is a simple library management system implemented in Java.
-It allows users to manage books, students, and perform various operations such as adding books, upgrading book quantities, searching for books, and managing student registrations.
+## Introduction
+This project is a basic implementation of a Library Management System in Java.
+It consists of three main classes: 'book' , 'books' , and 'students'.
+The 'book' class represents a book, the 'books' class manages books and provides functionalities like adding, searching, and updating book quantities, and the 'students' class manages student information and book transactions.

 ## Features
-1. **Add, Upgrade, and Search Books:**
-Use the system to add new books to the library catalog.
+1. Add new books to the library
-Upgrade the quantity of existing books in the inventory.
+2. Upgrade the quantity of a book
-Search for books by serial number or author name.
+3. Search for books by serial number or author's name
-2. **Student Registration:**
+4. Display all books in the library
-Register students with their names and registration numbers.
+5. Register students
-3. **Book Checkout and Check-In:**
-Allow students to check out books from the library.
-Enable students to check in books they have borrowed.
+6. Check out books to students
+7. Check in books from students

 ## Installation